Razamuhin/razamuhin.github.io/index.md

 # Bequeathing of the Turnip

 Many of the Root Cellar's Denizens are SOS students.
 At some gathering before the end of a given SOS class, these students should nominate instructors to be honored by the Cellar.
-The instructor chosen for recognition should be presented with a turnip at the final class of that SOS group.
-The presenter will say simply: "The Root Cellar recognizes and thanks you."
+The instructor chosen for recognition should be presented with a turnip on the final day of that SOS class.
+The presenter will say simply: "Thanks for turning up."
 No further explanation is permitted.